knative/community/STEERING-COMMITTEE.md

 Elections will be held using [Elekto], an online voting tool created by CNCF intern Manish Sahani.
 The details for 2021 KSC elections can be found [here] (./elections/2021-SC/README.md).

+The End User seat is elected by Steerring Committee.
+The details for the 2021 End User elections can be found [here](./elections/2021-SC-EU/README.md)

 ### Limitations on Company Representation